 A professor at Beihang University (北京航空航天大学 Běijīng Hángkōng Hángtiān Dàxué) has been suspended over accusations of sexual harassment made by a former student, as announced by the university on Sina Weibo on Monday.

-The student, Luo Qianqian 罗茜茜, reported Chen to the university in October.
-She made her story public on Monday in a Weibo post that begins: “My name is Luo Qianqian, I entered Beihang as an undergraduate in 2000 and received my doctorate in 2011, I want to openly report Beihang professor of the Changjiang Scholars Program Chen Xiaowu 陈小武 for persistent sexual harassment of his female students.”
+The student, Luo Xixi 罗茜茜, reported Chen to the university in October.
+She made her story public on Monday in a Weibo post that begins: “My name is Luo Xixi, I entered Beihang as an undergraduate in 2000 and received my doctorate in 2011, I want to openly report Beihang professor of the Changjiang Scholars Program Chen Xiaowu 陈小武 for persistent sexual harassment of his female students.”
 She claims Chen sexually harassed multiple women in his 15 years as a teacher.
 She exhorts the women of Beihang, “Don’t be afraid, if you face harm, we need to have the courage to stand up and say no.”

 This is the second major sexual harassment scandal on a Chinese campus in the last two weeks.
 On December 20, two deans at Nanchang University were fired over accusations of sexual assault and a subsequent cover-up.

 Luo, who is currently living in the U.S., recalls that this past October 15, her husband asked her, “Do you know the big news at Hollywood?”
 It was then that she saw Alyssa Milano’s “Me too” tweet that launched a global campaign.

 “I said a silent ‘Me too’ to myself,” Luo wrote.
 “Then I breathed deeply and began my day.”